oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

 </details>

-### Creating Services
+### Step 4b: Creating Services

-The next step is to create services:  a description of a set of microservice instances and the port(s) they listen on.
+The next step is to create services.

-<details><summary><b>Explaining the service concept in Kubernetes</b></summary>

 A service effectively defines a logical endpoint that has a internal dns name inside the cluster and a virtual IP address bound to that name to enable communication to a service.
 It's also internal load balancer in that if there are multiple pods for a service it will switch between the pods, and also will remove pods from it's load balancer if they are not operating properly (We'll look at this side of a service later on).

+<details><summary><b>Explaining the service concept in Kubernetes</b></summary>

 Services determine what pods they will talk to using selectors.
 Each pod had meta data comprised of multiple name / value pairs that can be searched on (e.g. type=dev, type=test, type=production, app=stockmanager etc.) The service has a set of labels it will match on (within the namespace) and gets the list of pods that match from Kubernetes and uses that information to setup the DNS and the virtual IP address that's behind the DNS name.
 The Kubernetes system uses a round robin load balancing algorithm to distribute requests if there are multiple pods with matching labels that are able to accept requests (more on that later)